Tutorial: Log network traffic to and from a virtual machine using the Azure portal

 Note

-5. In the container, navigate the folder hierarchy until you get to a PT1H.json file, as shown in the picture that follows.
-Log files are written to a folder hierarchy that follows the following naming convention:
+5. In the container, navigate the folder hierarchy until you get to the PT1H.json file.
+NSG log files are written to a folder hierarchy that follows the following naming convention:

-6. Select ... to the right of the PT1H.json file and select Download.
+6. Select the ellipsis ... to the right of the PT1H.json file, then select Download.

 {